 The Academy typically takes three full days, though the schedule can be adjusted for participants that cannot attend three consecutive days.
 Follow-up coaching services are also available.

-Each participant will receive a training notebook as well as a copy of Making Content Comprehensible for English Learners: The SIOP Model (Fourth Edition) by Echevarria, Vogt, and Short.
+Each participant will receive a training notebook as well as a copy of Making Content Comprehensible for English Learners (Fourth Edition) by Echevarria, Vogt, and Short.

 Joyce Harris at 800.547.6339, ext 664 or use the contact link below to submit a request electronically.